Custom Items for Oculus Home

-You can reward your users for their in-game achievements with a custom item.
+You can reward your users with custom items when they acquire entitlements (app purchases) or in-game achievements.
 Custom items are 3D objects that display in the user’s Oculus Home and can help provide additional engagement and awareness for your apps and games.

 Design an appropriate custom item

-The first step to offering a successful custom item is to design something that renders correctly in Oculus Home, adheres to Oculus content guidelines and will be popular with your users.
-For tips to create an item that displays correctly, see Custom Item Design Tips and Resources.
+The first step to offering a successful custom item is to design something that renders correctly in Oculus Home, adheres to Oculus content guidelines, and is popular with your users.
+For tips to create an item that displays correctly, see Custom Item Design Tips.
 The next section provides detailed specifications for your custom item.

 Detailed specs for a custom item